MrAlcoro/Sendra/README.md

 can just close them through the main menu bar.
 It's just lest tedious.)

 - Right now, the Hierarchy also displays the things the inspector should show, and when pressing on a CollapsingHeader, all of them open and close.
-Textures do not display correctly.